Updated June 6, 2018

-Stay in this historic, rustic Ohio hostel with great views of the Wayne National Forest for as little as $15/night per person in the 4 bed mixed gender dorm room.
-Two private rooms are also available.
-Private rooms are as little as $25/night Sunday through Thursday, $30/night Friday and Saturday.
-Because of the large amount of vacancy recently, the hostel now offers a temporary special of $150/week for a private room.
-Athens County charges a 3 percent lodging tax as well.
+Stay in this historic, rustic Ohio hostel with great views of the Wayne National Forest for as little as $20/night per person in the 4 bed mixed gender dorm room.
+Two private rooms are also available for as little as $30/night Sunday through Thursday, $35/night Friday and Saturday.
+All sales are final.
+The hostel offers a temporary special of $150/week for a private room (plus tax).
+Call: 740-

 The Bessemer Hostel does not provide refunds.
 Payment must be made in full to reserve a bed.
 All guests must also sign a form upon arrival.

 Hotels.com review: Great Place To Stay; Clean and Friendly

 Pros: Comfortable, clean, and safe; friendly, generous, and caring owner…

 Location: Lots of trails in the National Forest right from the hostel and a short drive from Athens and lots of restaurants